threeandthreee/Archipelago/worlds/pokemon_crystal/docs/en_Pokemon Crystal.md

 - Clair gives the Rising Badge and TM24 after defeat, you don't need to go to Dragon's Den for these checks
 - The Ship between Olivine and Vermilion is always present, even before entering Hall of Fame, and available to ride with the S.S.
 Ticket
-- Magnet train between Goldenrod and Saffron is availble to ride with the Pass before power is restored to Kanto
+- Magnet train between Goldenrod and Saffron is available to ride with the Pass before power is restored to Kanto
 - Misty is always in Cerulean Gym
-- There is a ledge above the Route 2 entry to Digglet Cave, allowing you to reach the rest of West Kanto without Cut
+- There is a ledge above the Route 2 entry to Digletts Cave, allowing you to reach the rest of West Kanto without Cut
+- A ledge on Route 45 has been moved so all items and trainers can be accessed in 2 passthroughs
 - If the HM Badges Requirement option is set to `add_kanto`, HMs can be used with the following badges in addition to their vanilla badges:
     - HM01 Cut - Cascade Badge